serverless/examples/aws-node-twilio-send-text-message/README.md

   Update the `to` phone number the `event.json` file and `message` to send in the SMS

-  Then invoke the function passing in the event JSON.
+  Then invoke the function with the serverless CLI.
+Set the `--path event.json` so the function knows where to send the SMS.

   ```bash
   serverless invoke -f sendText --path event.json
   ```

-6. (optional) Deploy the frontend application.
+6. (Optional) Deploy the front-end application

-  Update the `API_ENDPOINT` variable in `/frontend/index.html` and deploy the `/frontend` folder to a static host of your choice
+  Update the `API_ENDPOINT` variable in the `/frontend/index.html` file and deploy the `/frontend` folder to a static host of your choice.

+  We recommend S3, [netlify](https://www.netlify.com/), or [surge.sh](http://surge.sh/) for quick and easy static site hosting.